tya-bucknor/cmpt-120-tya-bucknor/assignments/assignment-1/README.md

 Download and install the latest version of Visual Studio Code [here](https://code.visualstudio.com/).
 After the editor has finished installing; launch the program.
 Install the following plugins by pressing the 4 blocks on the left-hand side of the editor and searching for:

-- Python
+- [ ] Python
-- Python Extension Pack
+- [ ] Python Extension Pack
-- Python Environment Manager
+- [ ] Python Environment Manager
-- Robot Framework Language Server
+- [ ] Robot Framework Language Server
-- Code Runner
+- [ ] Code Runner
-- Open in Browser
+- [ ] Open in Browser

 ### Python Environment Setup

 Download and install the latest version of Python 3 [here](https://www.python.org/downloads/) for you operating system.
 Python 3 is the language we are going to be using in the course.
-In order to set up your Python3 environment, follow the instructions **below**.
+In order to set up your Python3 environment, open up your command shell/command prompt/Git bash in the project directory and follow the instructions **below**.

 ```sh
 # Create a virtual environment the in project directory.